New to RC flying? Get my popular ebook today, to help you on your way!

 Incidentally, despite its often soft feel, balsa is actually a hardwood and is ideally suited to model airplane kit construction because of its excellent strength to weight ratio.
 Thin model-grade plywood is also commonly used in certain areas of a model airplane construction, where more strength is required such as engine bulkheads (firewalls) and landing gear plates.

 Above: a laser-cut balsa and ply kit, my Jamara Pitts S2B.

 Model airplane kit construction takes place over the plan which must be laid out on a flat modelling board.

 Typically the balsa components are held in place with pins until the glue sets, so the board needs to be soft enough that a pin can be pushed into it.
-Sheets of two or three inch thick insulating foam used in the construction industry make ideal modelling boards, but an alternative is to have a flat steel sheet and use powerful Rare Earth magnets to hold the parts in place, instead of pins.
+Sheets of two or three inch thick insulating foam used in the construction industry make ideal modelling boards, as do boards made from end-grain balsa blocks laminated together.
+An alternative is to have a flat steel sheet and use powerful Rare Earth magnets to hold the parts in place, instead of pins.

 Different glues are used when building model airplane kits and the type of glue depends on the joint and the wood type/hardness, as well as the builder's personal preference.
 White wood glue (PVA), aliphatic resins and cyanoacrylate (CA) glues are commonly used on balsa to balsa joints, but where stronger joints are needed such as landing gear plates and engine bulkheads then two-part epoxy resin is common.